Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Introduction

-We believe that the table, as a distinct (semi-)structured data form far away from NL text and images, is valuable for studying the effectiveness of frontier neural architectures and inspiring new research directions.
+We believe that the structured table provides a distinct perspective to explore frontier neural architectures and inspire new research directions.
 Since the table often interacts with programming languages such as SQLs and spreadsheet formulas, it additionally spawns cross-domain applications such as semantic parsing~\cite{yu2018spider}, logic-to-text~\cite{chen2020logic2text}, and formula prediction~\cite{chen2021spreadsheetcoder}.
-In this survey, we first introduce some preliminaries of table types, table structures, cell information, and table corpora in Section~\ref{sec:pre}.
+In this paper, we first introduce preliminaries of table types, table structures, cell information, and table corpora in Section~\ref{sec:pre}.
 Then we give a comprehensive review of table modeling architectures, table pre-training objectives, and downstream tasks in Sections~\ref{sec:model},\ref{sec:pretraining objectives},\ref{sec:task}.
-At last, we provide our thoughts and vision on existing challenges and future opportunities in Section~\ref{sec:future}.
+At last, we share our vision on table pre-training in Section~\ref{sec:conclusion}.